-As an expatriate, being able to keep your bank account in one place, no matter how many times you move countries, is a major benefit.
+As an international professional, being able to keep your bank account in one place, no matter how many times you move countries, is a major benefit.

 In fact, this reason alone is enough for many people to open an offshore bank account.

 4. Tax planning

 There can be expat tax advantages to using an offshore bank - but whether these apply in your case will depend on your personal circumstances, such as country of residence.

 Also, some account holders who bank in jurisdictions like the Isle of Man and Jersey, for example, can choose to receive interest on their savings tax free.